 Oshawa, ON L1G 1E1

-Financial help is available for apprentices.
-Some Ministry-funded programs that may be available to you include:
+Ministry of Labour, Training and Skills Development (MLTSD) financial help is available for apprentices.
+Some ministry-funded programs that may be available to you include:

 To check eligibility, application processes and deadline dates, please visit: https://www.ontario.ca/page/hire-apprentice

 As the Director of the Children’s Services Division, supporting more than 300 child care programs in the Region of Durham, I recognize the essential need for qualified Early Childhood Educators to offer high-quality services across the early learning sector.